 with open suspicion

-scarring off the boy
+scaring off the boy

-who hid under the bed,
+who hid under the bed.

-there he found a sack
+There he found a sack

 and a book in it

 written by Leonardo, son of Piero from Vinci,

 the artist and scientist